jrfonseca/drmingw/README.md

 ### Why do I get a different stack trace from your example?

-Make sure you don't use Dr.Mingw and exchndl at the same time -- the latter seems to interfere with the former by some obscure reason.
+Make sure you don't use Dr. Mingw and ExcHndl at the same time -- the latter seems to interfere with the former by some obscure reason.

 ### Which options should I pass to GCC/Clang when compiling?